We’re Here For You…

 We cannot do this work without your help.
 The most important contributions come from those who send us photographs and textual descriptions of the organisms they encounter in their everyday lives.
 We study those inputs, expand our knowledge, and post what we learn.

 And, yes… we’ve learned a lot, thanks to you.
 But we have so much more to learn and do.

 Bugsinthenews began with nothing but a dream, and with your help we’ve managed to scratch the surface on a lot of important subjects.
 During 2010 alone over 3,000 reports and inquiries came in from viewers with urgent questions concerning spiders, snakes, stinging caterpillars, and other organisms.
 In 2011 that number increased by more than 50%.
-A similar increase was expected in 2012, and — as of the end of May — that expectation has been met, if not exceeded.
+A similar increase was expected in 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019, 2020, 2021, 2022 and — as of the beginning of 2023 — that expectation has been met, if not exceeded.

 Thanks for everything!
 We couldn’t have done anything in the past without you.
 Inasmuch as the past is prologue, let’s make this the best year ever.